Chase Sapphire Reserve (CSR) Card Benefits

 So I decided to look into the Chase Sapphire Reserve annual fee, to (at least) ensure I fully understood it.
 And that was everything, fully understanding it.

 Years later, when I saw my Chase Sapphire Reserve annual fee rise to $550, I did the same thing.
-I fully researched the annual fee, to understand it, to see if I should keep this card.
+I fully researched the annual fee to understand it, to see if I should keep this card.

 And, again, after researching the facts, the Chase Sapphire Reserve annual fee was almost meaningless—because this card provided me with more than $550 in needed annual benefits.